Is Disk Recoup the right tool?

 A computer running Windows®

-Third, you need a computer running Windows® 2000, 2003, XP, Vista or 2008 to perform the copy operation.
+Third, you need a computer running Windows® 10/8/7, Vista, XP, 2000, or Windows® Server 2012/2008/2003 to perform the copy operation.
 Both the source and destination drives must be mounted on this computer as non-boot, non-system drives.
 If Windows® hangs on the source drive at boot time, you can try booting the computer from a CD into a simplified Windows® environment such as BartPE.

 To run Disk Recoup you must logon to Windows® as a system administrator.